kvm-unit-tests/kvm-unit-tests/README.md

 NOTE: GCC cross-compiler is required for [build on macOS](README.macOS.md).

+## Cross-compiling

+A cross compiler may be configured by specifying a cross prefix.
+For example, for arm64

+    ./configure --arch=arm64 --cross-prefix=aarch64-linux-gnu-
+    make

+## clang

+clang may be used as an alternative to gcc.

+    ./configure --cc=clang
+    make

+clang may also be used with cross binutils when cross-compiling.
+For example, for riscv64

+    ./configure --arch=riscv64 --cc=clang --cflags='--target=riscv64' \
+                --cross-prefix=riscv64-linux-gnu-
+    make

 ## Standalone tests

 The tests can be built as standalone.
 To create and use standalone tests do: